dougrosman/blockchain-21fa/syllabus/blockchain-FA21-syllabus.md

 #### **12a Morning**

+* Lecture:
   * Cryptocurrency and government regulation
   * Cryptocurrency and crime
+* Open Studio time

 #### **12b Afternoon**